Films in Venice portray hope, hurdles for Jewish-Palestinian ties

 Yael interviews the woman's husband Youssef, who says his family has lived in the area for 150 years, and talks to her children and relatives about her and their lives.

-One of them tells her that even though Palestinians provide the backbone of manual labour in Israel, they are treated worse than newly arrived immigrant Russian Jews.
+One of them tells her that even though Palestinians provide the backbone of manual labor in Israel, they are treated worse than newly arrived immigrant Russian Jews.

 "It's really a story of Jews, Arabs, Palestinians, Israelis and I think that my personal question to this very bloody Middle East, very savage and brutal Middle East, is that we can instill relations of people from different origins, different beliefs, even not agreeing with each other necessarily," Gitai said.

-He said the decision to film everything uncut in a single shot symbolised the future possibility of an undivided society.
+He said the decision to film everything uncut in a single shot symbolized the future possibility of an undivided society.

 "THERE WILL BE BLOOD"